-Selecting Project in the menu bar, and the drop-down menu displays as follows.
+Select Project in the menu bar to bring up a drop-down menu.
+See Figure 7.1-17.

-Figure 7.1-16 Project menu
+Figure 7.1-17 Project menu

-- Save as: Save the project to the processor, and the currently opened project will be displayed as the saved project. - Save as a copy: Save the project to your local disk. - Sync to processor: Sync the project to another processor. - Close: Close the current project and navigate to the project management interface of the current processor.
+• Save as: Save the project to the processor, and the currently opened project will be displayed as the saved project.

+- Save as a copy: Save the project to the local disk. - Sync to processor: Sync the project to another processor. - Close: Close the current project and navigate to the project management interface of the current processor.